benjohnstone1/frontline-voicemail/README.md

 ## Create .env File

-Make a copy of the .env.example file to your local environment and update with your environment variables from above (note, we will come back to the FRONTLINE_DOMAIN after you have deployed the twilio function)
+Make a copy of the .env.example file to your local environment and update with your environment variables from the setup requirements above (note, we will come back to the FRONTLINE_DOMAIN after you have deployed the twilio function)

 ```
 cp .env.example .env